Bayakoa: 1990: six-year-old campaign

 In the Chula Vista Handicap on September 1, Bayakoa battled for almost the entire race with Fantastic Look, to whom she was conceding 14 pounds.
-In mid-stretch Bayakoa looked beaten but she then rallied, winning by a nose in the final stride.
-"That was a tough one", said McAnally.
+In mid-stretch, Bayakoa looked beaten but she then rallied, winning by a nose in the final stride.
+"That was a tough one,” said McAnally.
 "I don't think she's ever had to run harder than that.
 That was an awful lot of weight to give away.
 It's a lot to ask; even a horse like her.

 In the Spinster on October 6, she battled with old rival Gorgeous and won by three lengths while setting a stakes record.
-Coming into the 1990 Breeders' Cup Distaff at Belmont Park on October 27, Bayakoa had six wins from nine starts, with two of those losses coming in open company against male horses.
-Despite her excellent record, she was only the second choice in the field to the brilliant three-year-old filly Go For Wand.
-Both front-runners by nature, the two battled for the lead for the first mile as if it was a match race.
-After they came off of the final turn and entered the last furlong, Go For Wand's leg shattered near the spot on the track where the great Ruffian is buried.
+Coming into the 1990 Breeders' Cup Distaff at Belmont Park on October 27, Bayakoa had six wins from nine starts for the year, with two of those losses coming in open company against male horses.
+Despite her excellent record, she was the second choice behind three-year-old filly Go For Wand.
+Both front-runners, the two battled for the lead for the first mile.
+After they came off of the final turn and entered the last furlong, Go For Wand's leg shattered near the spot on the track where Ruffian is buried.
 Bayakoa continued on to the wire, and Go For Wand was euthanized.
-"I can hardly speak", said McNally.
+"I can hardly speak,” said McNally.
 "I feel good for our mare, but I feel terrible because of what happened to Go For Wand."

 In the 1990 Eclipse Award voting, Bayakoa was again honored as the American champion older female horse.

 Retirement

 Bayakoa raced three more times in 1991 at age seven, but her best finish was a second in the Santa Margarita Handicap.
 She finished her career with a record of 21 wins and 9 second-place finished from 39 starts, with earnings of $2,861,701.

 Retired to broodmare duty, she produced four foals: Trinity Place (1992 filly by Strawberry Road), De Sarmiento (1993 colt by Seattle Slew), Morocha (1995 filly by Kris S.), and Arlucea (1997 filly by Broad Brush).
 Trinity Place, though unraced, went on to produce the multiple Grade I winner Affluent.
 Arlucea would later produce Fort Larned, winner of the 2012 Breeders' Cup Classic.

 Not long after delivering Arlucea, Bayakoa developed laminitis (founder).
-The owner of Kennbrook Farm, where Bayakoa was boarded, explained, "We fought it for five weeks, but she had to be put down.
+The owner of Pennbrook Farm, where Bayakoa was boarded, explained, "We fought it for five weeks, but she had to be put down.
 She foundered in both front feet.
 We thought we were winning the battle, but you don't win many of these.
 It was not humane to keep going.
 We're very sorry."
 She was euthanized on June 14, 1997.

 Bayakoa was inducted into the National Museum of Racing and Hall of Fame in 1998.
 She is ranked number 95 in Blood-Horse magazine's top 100 U.S. thoroughbred champions of the 20th Century.